BIA’s Whistleblower Reporting

 - may be undertaken internally or through an external investigator;

-- may be undertaken under client legal privilege;
+- where appropriate, may be undertaken under client legal privilege;

-- will gather all relevant evidence in accordance with rules of natural justice;
+- will be undertaken with the purpose of gathering all relevant evidence and in accordance with the rules of natural justice; and

-- will be undertaken in a confidential manner.
+- will be undertaken in a confidential manner, including compliance with the confidentiality requirements provided in this policy.

 3.6.8.
-Where appropriate, BIA will provide feedback regarding the progress and outcome.
+Where appropriate, BIA will provide feedback to you regarding the investigation’s progress and/or outcome (subject to considerations of the privacy of those against whom allegations are made).

 4. Appendices